The FTP Process

 5. Guidance on appealing substantive orders such as strike-off.

-Our Advocacy works!
+Our advocacy support works!

-NMC hearings can be complex and stressful for the nurse or midwife involved, and not having representation can result in poorer outcomes.
-Our advocates are knowledgeable about the process, provide emotional support and mentor you to work through key issues to ensure your case is presented appropriately.
-We collect all relevant evidence and support you to prepare and present your case to the NMC.
+Our aim is to empower you to present your case appropriately and achieve the best possible outcome.
+NMC hearings can be complex and stressful for the nurse or midwife involved, and not having representation may result in poorer outcomes.
+We are knowledgeable about the process, provide emotional support and mentor you to work through key issues to ensure your case is presented appropriately.

+It is important to note that while advocacy can usually play a positive role, it is not a substitute for qualified legal advice.
 We hope our Advocacy Programme can help you navigate the NMC process and achieve a positive outcome.

 The messages of thanks we get show the effect our Advocacy Programme has – read more on the Feedback page.